apache/royale-docs/features/actionscript/private-constructors.md

 ## Limitations of private constructors in Royale

-Checking whether a constructor is private or not happens at compile-time only.
-However, by using reflection APIs, a developer could potentially gain access to a private constructor and instantiate it at run-time without errors.
+Checking whether a constructor is private happens at compile-time only.
+However, by using reflection APIs, a developer could gain access to a private constructor and instantiate it at run-time without errors.

 If a SWC library contains classes with private constructors, applications using that library must also enable private constructors before the compiler will enforce any restrictions.